autistic-symposium/blockchain-science-py/cointegration-bots/README.md

 cointbot -p usdt
 ```

 > 💡 *in the context of trading, a **k-line** represents the **fluctuation of asset prices** in a given time frame.
-It shows **close price, open price, high price, and low price**. if the close price > open price, the k-line has a positive line. otherwise, it is a negative line.*
+It shows the **close price, open price, high price, and low price**. if the close price > open price, the k-line has a positive line. otherwise, it is a negative line.*

 * here is an example of output: